almgru/batts/README.md

 # batstat

-Simple Linux utility to track and display statistics about battery usage, like average time to discharge, average power draw or charge cycles used.
+Simple Linux utility to track and display statistics about battery usage, like average time to discharge, average power draw and charge cycles used.

 Distributed as a static musl binary, so should work on any Linux distribution.